DAY OF THE DEAD IN OAXACA 2023

 You can find one inside of Museo de Los Pintores Oaxaqueños.

 Consider heading out of Oaxaca City to Mercado de Tlacolula on Sunday to witness a huge indigenous market that is one of the best in southern Mexico.
 People from all of the surrounding villages descend on this place every Sunday to buy and sell their wares, artisanal crafts, and produce.

 It’s an interesting contrast to the city markets and a good one to see during Dia de Muertos.
-You can catch a bus from the second class bus station or in front of the Eduardo Vasconcelos baseball stadium, just look for the sign that says Mitla or Tlacolula in the window and ask the driver to tell you when to get off.
-The fares are very cheap!
+You can take a taxi or catch a bus from the second-class bus station or in front of the Eduardo Vasconcelos baseball stadium, just look for the sign that says Mitla or Tlacolula in the window.
+Ask the driver to tell you when to get off.
+The fares are very cheap.

 Several traditional foods are available during this time…

 - Pan de muerto (bread of the dead) is a slightly sweet bread that’s eaten by locals and left as an offering on altars.
 Be sure to sample this seasonal specialty.

 - Atole is a sweet warm corn-based drink that’s especially popular during this time.